Agungvpzz/Survival-Analysis/README.md

    ![Service Features Table](https://github.com/user-attachments/assets/9ad999c4-811f-4b4c-9302-93d6f195f9fc)
 </div>

-- Customers who subscribe to DSL internet service along with both OnlineBackup and OnlineSecurity have the lowest churn rate at 6.75%.
-However, when they do not subscribe to these services (OnlineBackup and OnlineSecurity), the churn rate increases significantly to 34.6%.
+- Customers who subscribe to `DSL internet service along with both OnlineBackup and OnlineSecurity` have the lowest churn rate at 6.75%.
+   - However, when they `do not subscribe to these services (OnlineBackup and OnlineSecurity)`, the churn rate increases significantly to 34.6%.
-- Customers without internet service have a churn rate of 7.4%.
+- Customers `without internet service` have a churn rate of 7.4%.
-- Customers who subscribe only to Fiber Optic internet service, without OnlineBackup and OnlineSecurity, have the highest churn rate at 55.8%.
+- Customers who subscribe `only to Fiber Optic internet service`, without OnlineBackup and OnlineSecurity, have the highest churn rate at 55.8%.

 #### c.
 Payment Features